April 19

 And does it matter that the spaceship was named Vostok 1, that it happened to be launched out of the USSR, that the human happened to be male, rather than female, that he was named Yuri Alexseyevich Gagarin?

 But yes the name does matter, sometimes.
-Today in 1988, for example, when the beloved country of South Africa cried for the death of one of its greatest writers, Alan Paton.
+Today in 1988, for example, when the beloved country of South Africa cried for the death of one of its greatest writers, Alan Stewart Paton.

 And even more so with this, one of the dates, one of the events, that... but the full tale is told on his death-date, which is June 28, so for the moment I shall simply note that Terry Fox set out on his extraordinary walk, the ultimate exemplar of the truly heroic Immaculate Failure, today in 1980.
-The angel of Penuel didn't even bother to go on wrestling till the dawn, but stood aside, pronounced a blessing, and joined the walk as a sponsoring supporter.
+The angel of Penuel didn't even bother to go on wrestling till the dawn, just stood aside, pronounced a blessing, and joined the walk as a sponsoring supporter.

 April 5